 Come to Sol Dental for Dental Emergencies in Tempe!

-At Sol Dental, Dr. Jaclyn Haendel always makes dental emergencies a priority.
+At Sol Dental, Dr. Jaclyn Orozco always makes dental emergencies a priority.
 We offer treatment for patients who walk in with serious dental emergencies, and we can also offer after-hours, holiday and weekend appointments in some cases.

 We offer emergency dentistry for the whole family.
 Whether you’ve got a toothache, your dental crown might be failing, or your child’s tooth is knocked out during a sports event, we’re here to help in Tempe.